 Some People Don’t Know That Maryland Was The First To Do These 7 Things

-Maryland is impressive in more ways than one.
-Today, we’re focusing on some of the state’s little known history.
-If you’re a fan of trivia, then you may want to keep these facts in your back pocket…
+As I’m sure you know, Maryland is impressive in more ways than one.
+In the following piece, we’re focusing on some of the little-known things Maryland did first.
+This includes historical contributions and inventions from Maryland that helped build its infrastructure.
+So, if you’re a fan of trivia and random fun facts, then I think you may want to keep this information about Maryland firsts in your back pocket.